Vought F7U Cutlass: Flight testing

 On 29 September 1948, the first prototype performed its maiden flight from Naval Air Station Patuxent River in Maryland, piloted by Vought's chief test pilot, J. Robert Baker.
 Several issues were encountered during this initial flight.
 Shortly thereafter, the Navy announced that the aircraft would be named Cutlass.
 During subsequent flight testing, one of the prototypes attained a maximum speed of 625 mph (1,058 km/h).

 During September 1949, Vought received a contract to modify the design and to produce 88 F7U-2 Cutlasses for the Navy.
 In May 1950, the Navy opted to halt F7U-1 production at 14 aircraft in favor of the updated model.
 None of the 14 F7U-1s built between 1950 and 1952 were approved for use in squadron service.
 On 7 July 1950, Vought test pilot Paul Thayer ejected from his burning prototype in front of an airshow crowd.
 Around this time, Vought repeatedly noted its dissatisfaction with the Westinghouse J34 engine to the Navy, alleging that the powerplant was responsible for delivery delays and an inability to perform certain flight tests.

 Funding for the Cutlass was briefly cut before being reinstated during 1950.
-The extent of the aircraft's development difficulties were such that, according to aviation author Tommy Thomason, there were serious considerations towards cancelling the Cutlass entirely during the latter half of 1951, however, severe difficulties with the Westinghouse J40 that powered many of its potential competing aircraft and thus the Navy had no solid alternative to readily take its place.
+The extent of the aircraft's development difficulties were such that, according to aviation author Tommy Thomason, there were serious considerations towards cancelling the Cutlass entirely during the latter half of 1951.
+However, there were severe difficulties with the Westinghouse J40 that powered many of its potential competitors, and thus the Navy had no solid alternative to readily take its place.
 The introduction of more powerful steam catapults during 1952 also aided the programme considerably.